eddysolo/demo_dce_recon/README.md

 ## Citation:
-If you use the fastMRI DCE Breast data or code in your research, please cite the following arXiv paper: https://arxiv.org/abs/2406.05270
+If you use the fastMRI DCE Breast data or code in your research, please cite our paper: https://pubs.rsna.org/doi/10.1148/ryai.240345

 ## References: